Knowledge workers themselves are best placed to make decisions about how to perform their work.

-- Require local information – These decisions need specific local context, whether it be technology, organization, or specific customer or market impact (e.g., shipping a release to a specific customer, resolve a significant design problem, self-organization of individuals and teams to an emerging challenge).
+- Require local information – Some decisions need local context, whether technology, organization, or knowledge of a particular customer impact.
+Examples include: shipping a release to a specific customer, resolving a significant design problem, or self-organizing to address an emerging challenge.

-Decentralized decisions should be made by the workers who have local context and detailed knowledge of the technical complexities of the current situation.
+Workers with local context and detailed knowledge of the technical complexities of the current situation should make these decisions.

 A Lightweight Thinking Tool for Decision-Making

-Understanding how decisions are made helps enable knowledge workers to approach the decision-making process with a clearer point of view.
+Understanding how decisions are made helps knowledge workers approach decision-making more confidently.
 Leadership’s responsibility is to establish the rules for decision-making (including, for example, the Economic Framework) and then empower others to make them.
-A simple tool or exercise for thinking about whether decisions should be centralized or decentralized is shown in Figure 1.
+Figure 1 illustrates a simple tool or exercise for deciding whether decisions should be centralized or decentralized.